-1If John Deere COOL-GARD is used, the flushing interval may be extended to 3000 hours or 36 months.
-If John Deere COOL-GARD is used and the coolant is tested annually AND additives are replenished by adding supplemental coolant additives (SCA's), the flushing interval may be extended to 5000 hours or 60 months, whichever occurs first.
+1 When John Deere COOL-GARD is used, the flushing interval is 3000 hours or 36 months.
+The drain interval may be extended to 5000 hours or 60 months of operation provided that the coolant is tested annually AND additives are replenished, as needed, by adding a supplemental coolant additive.